What is Effectuation?

 How do I use Effectuation?

-A significant amount of entrepreneurs imagine future scenarios (typically idealised) based on a large number of assumptions.
-That happens as a natural response to uncertainty.
-Because of this reason, the best way to use the effectual approach is in combination with tools that also recognise the uncertainty of venturing in unknown markets, particularly Lean Startup.
+As a natural response to uncertainty, entrepreneurs tend to imagine future scenarios based on a large number of assumptions.
+I use effectuation in combination with tools that also recognise the uncertainty of venturing in unknown markets, particularly Lean Startup.

 I have developed a training program on Effectuation using case studies, exercises and technical notes.
 It is targeted to potential entrepreneurs, founders and startup enthusiasts.